 This pop up window displays a variety of information specific to your device in a singular location.
-Direct links to network and wireless metrics are also available from this modal.
-If you need to contact RLE's technical support team, you'll be asked for the information found on the support information modal window.
+Direct links to the system log, BMS packet log, network and wireless metrics, and the register list are also available from this modal.